ndjuric/neural_foundations/README.md

 [![Python 3.7+](https://img.shields.io/badge/python-3.7%2B-blue)]()

 > > This project is a deliberate reconstruction of neural network architectures from their fundamental primitives, inspired by the Asimov Institute's "[Neural Network Zoo](https://www.asimovinstitute.org/neural-network-zoo/)" visualization.
 The intent is pedagogical: to rigorously explore the first principles of these models through constructive implementation.
 While leveraging performant numerical libraries (NumPy, Pandas), the architecture emphasizes modularity and explicit composition.
 Examine the codebase to observe this structure directly; contributions and critical analysis are welcomed.
-Clone to inspect the underlying mechanics and extend as desired.
+Clone or fork to inspect the underlying mechanics and extend as desired.

 ## Table of Contents